 - Shipbuilder: Meyer Werft

-Before Disneyโs unnamed Global-class ship is delivered in 2025, the next-newest ship in line will set sail in 2024.
-Disney Treasure is Disney Cruise Lineโs sixth ship and brings with it a new concept that embraces the adventure to be had in far-away lands, with a suitable treasure-hunting motif inspired by the fictional world of Agrabah, from Disney’s classic film โAladdin.โ
+Disney Treasure is Disney Cruise Line’s sixth ship and brings with it a new concept that embraces the adventure to be had in far-away lands, with a suitable treasure-hunting motif inspired by the fictional world of Agrabah, from Disney’s classic film Aladdin.

 - Shipbuilder: Meyer Werft

-Special, never-before-seen features at the shipโs launch included the first Disney attraction at sea (similar to a Disney theme park ride, but situated on the cruise ship); expanded kids clubs that incorporate characters from the Marvel and Star Wars universes; a suite within the shipโs funnel; and all-new dining options that really up the ante for the traveling adults on a cruise.
+Special, never-before-seen features at the ship’s launch included the first Disney attraction at sea, the AquaMouse (similar to a Disney theme park ride, but situated on the cruise ship); expanded kids clubs that incorporate characters from the Marvel and Star Wars universes; a suite within the ship’s funnel; and all-new dining options that really up the ante for the traveling adults on a cruise.

-Disney Wish was the first liquified natural gas-powered ship for Disney.
-It also was the largest ship for Disney to date.
+Disney Wish was the first liquefied natural gas-powered ship for Disney.
+It was also the largest ship for Disney to date.

 - Gross Tonnage (GT): 144,000